Rodgersia: planting, cultivation, care

 Rodgersia podophylla

-Forms a majestic clump of large palmate leaves bronze when they first appear, later dark green with bronze highlights, becoming purple, red or orange in autumn.
+Forms a majestic clump of large palmate leaves bronze when they emerge, then dark green with bronze highlights, becoming purple, red or orange in autumn.

 • Flowering time July, August